huyphan168/huyphan168.github.io/_pages/about.md

 # 1. About me

-Hi, my full name is Phan Nhat Huy in Vietnamese, however, you can call me Kevin Phan (my favorite character in Minions).
-Now, I’m doing my undergraduate at very young university [Home - VinUni](https://vinuni.edu.vn/).
+Hi, my full name is Phan Nhat Huy in Vietnamese, however, you can call me Kevin Phan.
+Now, I’m doing my undergraduate at new university [Home - VinUni](https://vinuni.edu.vn/).
 Despite of studying Electrical Engineering, I am still able to enroll in interesting Computer Science courses in school and self-learn many other topics related to applied mathematics, computing and artificial intelligence.
 My knowledge transverses along many fields: signal processing, computer vision, few-shot learning, continual learning, statistics, optimization and computing in general.
 In this site, you can see content of: